misiekp/hedera-cli/docs/adr/ADR-003-command-handler-result-contract.md

 Notes:

-- `CommandStatus` uses the `Status` enum from `src/core/shared/constants.ts` for type safety and consistency.
+- The `status` field uses the `Status` enum from `src/core/shared/constants.ts` for type safety and consistency.
 - `outputJson` must be a JSON string; the CLI is the sole owner of parsing/validation/formatting.

 ### Plugin Manifest Additions